-The Board is comprised of six members, each of whom has been nominated for re-election at the Meeting.
-Of the nominees, Daniel J. Oosterman, John E. Hurley, and Dennis H. Peterson are not considered independent within the meaning of NI 58-101.
-Mr. Oosterman and Mr. Hurley are both officers of the Company, and Mr. Peterson is the principal of Peterson & Company LLP, which provides legal services to the Company.
-Each thereby as a material relationship with the Company.
-The remaining three proposed directors are independent within the meaning of NI 58-101.
+The Board is comprised of five members, each of whom has been nominated for re-election at the Meeting.
+Of the nominees, Danniel J. Oosterman, John E. Hurley, and Dennis H. Peterson are not considered independent within the meaning of NI 58-101.
+Mr. Oosterman and Mr. Hurley are both officers of the Company, and Mr. Peterson is the principal of Peterson McVicar LLP, which provides legal services to the Company.
+Each thereby has a material relationship with the Company.
+The remaining two proposed directors are independent within the meaning of NI 58-101.